mangiucugna/json_repair/README.md

 ---

+# Demo
+If you are unsure if this library will fix your specific problem, or simply want your json validated online, you can visit the demo site on GitHub pages: https://mangiucugna.github.io/json_repair/

+---

 # Motivation
 Some LLMs are a bit iffy when it comes to returning well formed JSON data, sometimes they skip a parentheses and sometimes they add some words in it, because that's what an LLM does.
 Luckily, the mistakes LLMs make are simple enough to be fixed without destroying the content.